FirelyTeam/firely-docs/vonk/features/conformanceresources.rst

 Default Conformance Resources
 -----------------------------

-Vonk comes with the specification.zip file from the HL7 FHIR API.
+Firely Server comes with the specification.zip file from the HL7 FHIR API.
 It contains all the Conformance resources from the specification.
 These are loaded and used for validation and snapshot generation by default.

 Some of the conformance resources (especially SearchParameters) contain errors in the core specification.
 We try to correct all errors in :ref:`feature_errata`.
 You can also override them yourself by: